MatteoMagnini/second-year-phd-presentation/content/_index.md

 #### Constraining
 {{< image height="30" src="/workflow-constraining.png" >}}
-The training process is *guided* by a loss function that incorporates symbolic knowledge.
-Intuitively, the loss function **penalizes** the model when it makes predictions that **violates** the symbolic knowledge.
+The training process is *guided* by the loss function that incorporates the knowledge, i.e., it **penalizes** the model when it makes predictions that **violates** the knowledge.

 {{% /fragment %}}